 Upon assuming position for the next down, re-check the number of downs with other officials, showing numbers of fingers with a closed fist to indicate fourth down.
 Assume the position where you can see the ball and the offensive tackle on your side of the ball at the snap.
 Check the legality of backfield formation and one second stop following shift or huddle.
 Know which backs are eligible to touch a forward pass.
 On spread formations, R is responsible for the backfield group directly behind the ball as to illegal motion and eligibility.
 Check blocking behind the line after the snap.
 Be alert for pass thrown toward you.
 Do not pursue the ball too closely.
-You are responsible for the ball and runner behind the neutral zone.
+You are responsible for the ball and runner behind the line of scrimmage.
 After crossing the neutral zone, the ball carrier will be the responsibility of the sideline officials and subsequently the downfield officials.
 Be alert to play behind the ball.
 Unless you are in position to determine that the ball is legally in possession on or behind the opponent's goal line, check for fouls by other officials, signal time-out and proceed as usual.
 Do not overlap coverage with H or L when the ball becomes dead beyond the neutral zone.
 Be responsible for the official score.
-With L, check time consumed in snapping and free kicking the ball, and call play clock infraction.
+With B, check time consumed in snapping and free kicking the ball, and call play clock infraction.
+B takes regular scrimmage plays, FGs and trys; R has free kick.